 The Division contains a mixture of faculty from the Perelman School of Medicine and from across the University of Pennsylvania.
 These faculty create a unique interdisciplinary research environment and are supporting the first online Master’s program at the University of Pennsylvania.
 The Masters of Health Care Innovation is part of a full complement of online educational offerings within the Division, allowing health care professionals from across the globe to engage with internationally-recognized faculty to lead high-impact health care innovation.

 The Psychology of Eating And Consumer Health (PEACH) lab, housed in the Division of Health Policy, studies public health interventions and policies designed to improve diets and to prevent and reduce obesity and eating disorders.
-The goal of the PEACH lab’s research is to provide policymakers and institutions with science-based guidance to create and improve food policy.
+Led by Dr. Christina Roberto, the PEACH lab’s research provides policymakers and institutions with science-based guidance to create and improve food policy.

 Health Care Innovation

 Faculty members in the Division of Health Policy are experts in health care innovation, reimagining health care delivery for better patient outcomes and higher value.
 Through the Penn Medicine Center for Health Care Innovation, our researchers employ a disciplined, rapid approach to creating, evaluating, and implementing new strategies – such as the mobile health platform Way to Health - to tackle challenging health care dilemmas.
 The work of our faculty in this domain focuses on improving patient quality of life, leveraging connected health, reducing the cost of care, and encouraging the adoption of innovative methods by health systems.